biscuitboost/yourbanger-fe/MARKETING_SITE_GUIDE.md

 ### 5. About Page (`/about`) [Optional]

 **The Story**
-- Why we built YourBanger
+- Why we built YourBanger.com
 - The problem: Greeting cards are boring, hiring musicians is expensive
 - The solution: AI-powered personalization at scale
 - The mission: Make everyone feel like a legend